Sardinia: Vandal conquest

-The east Germanic tribe of the Vandals conquered Sardinia in 456.
-Their rule lasted for 78 years up to 534, when 400 eastern Roman troops led by Cyril, one of the officers of the foederati, retook the island.
+The East Germanic tribe of the Vandals conquered Sardinia in 456.
+Their rule lasted for 78 years until 534, when, in the Vandalic War 400 Eastern Roman troops led by Cyril, one of the officers of the foederati, retook the island.
 It is known that the Vandal government continued the forms of the existing Roman Imperial structure.
 The governor of Sardinia continued to be called the praeses and apparently continued to manage military, judicial, and civil governmental functions via imperial procedures.
 The only Vandal governor of Sardinia about whom there is substantial record is the last, Godas, a Visigoth noble.
-In AD 530, a coup d'état in Carthage removed King Hilderic, a convert to Nicene Christianity, in favor of his cousin Gelimer, an Arian Christian like most of the élite in his kingdom.
+In AD 530, a coup d'état in Carthage removed King Hilderic, a convert to Nicene Christianity, in favor of his cousin Gelimer, an Arian Christian like most of the elite in his kingdom.
 Godas was sent to take charge and ensure the loyalty of Sardinia.
 He did the exact opposite, declaring the island's independence from Carthage and opening negotiations with Emperor Justinian I, who had declared war on Hilderic's behalf.
-In AD 533 Gelimer sent the bulk of his army and navy (120 vessels and 5,000 men) to Sardinia to subdue Godas, with the catastrophic result that the Vandal Kingdom was overwhelmed when Justinian's own army under Belisarius arrived at Carthage in their absence.
+In AD 533, Gelimer sent the bulk of his army and navy (120 vessels and 5,000 men) to Sardinia to subdue Godas, with the catastrophic result that the Vandal Kingdom was overwhelmed when Justinian's own army under Belisarius arrived at Carthage in their absence.
 The Vandal Kingdom ended and Sardinia was returned to Roman rule.